The National Association for Choice in Education

 To “promote and support” includes a variety of activities.
 We seek to:

 1. Understand and share best practices for single-gender schools: those best practices include gender-specific instructional strategies and motivational strategies, as well as gender-specific strategies for building community in the classroom and in the school.
+If you are interested in learning more about these strategies, which are based in part on Dr. Sax's visits to more than 380 schools over the past 12 years, please Contact us

 2. Educate parents about single-gender schools.
 Many parents assume that because the real world is coed, a coed school necessarily provides better preparation for the real world.
 We point out the two major fallacies in that reasoning.
 But we don’t insist that single-gender education is better than coeducation for every child, just for some.
 So another part of this mission is to help parents determine whether their child would do better in a single-gender school or in a coed school.
 Some kids do better in coed; some do better in single-gender.
 We don’t blindly promote single-gender education for all students; we promote choice for all families (hence the name “National Association for Choice in Education).